Pilot union at Horizon Air blames management for ‘deteriorated’ safety programs, highlighting distrustful relations

 In response, the executive council of the Airlines Professional Association Teamsters Local 1224 that represents Horizon pilots told its members that “we are truly dismayed by the presumptive nature, negative attitude and broad-brush descriptions of our Horizon pilots.”
 It said the incidents listed by Hornibrook “are not often the result of pilot error or unprofessionalism.”

-The Teamsters message points to the letter it wrote to CEO Tilden and the Alaska Air board in July with specific concerns alleging that management at Horizon was undermining a key safety program called FOQA (Flight Operations Quality Assurance, and pronounced FO-KWA) that is designed to spot and remedy any dangerous trends in flight operations.
+The Teamsters message points to the letter the union wrote to CEO Tilden and the Alaska Air board in July with specific concerns alleging that management at Horizon was undermining a key safety program called FOQA (Flight Operations Quality Assurance, pronounced FO-KWA) that is designed to spot and remedy any dangerous trends in flight operations.

 Tilden responded in July with a letter saying that the union’s concerns “are being taken seriously.”
 He set up a meeting between pilot union representatives and Horizon’s then-CEO Gary Beck, which took place on Oct.
 4. The union said a “dialog was started” with a follow-up meeting planned before year end.

-Since then, Beck has moved over to a senior position at Alaska Airlines, replaced last month at Horizon by Joe Sprague.
+Since then, Beck has moved over to a senior position at Alaska Airlines, and was replaced last month at Horizon by Joe Sprague.
 The union’s letter to its members said that given the leadership change and the Hornibrook memo, “we may be starting again at square one.”

 The Teamsters union did not respond to a request for comment Friday.
 Alaska Air Group spokeswoman Bobbie Egan flatly denied the union’s allegation that it abuses the safety program designed to monitor the airline’s flight activities.